Living in Malaysia: The Complete Visa Guide for 2026

 2.

-Working as a tourist: Total prohibition.
+Working on a tourist visa: Strictly forbidden.
 Even for a few days.
-Fines are heavy and expulsion is immediate.
+Fines are heavy and deportation is immediate.

 Festive Periods

 Avoid submitting your applications during Ramadan or Chinese New Year.
-The administration slows down and processing times can double.
+The administration slows to a crawl and processing times can double.

-For entrepreneurs, setting up a company in Labuan allows you to obtain a 2-year work visa with an advantageous tax rate of 3%.
+For entrepreneurs, setting up a company in Labuan grants a 2-year work visa with an attractive 3% tax rate.

 Health Insurance

 Mandatory for visa endorsement.
-Ensure you have international coverage accepted by local hospitals.
+Make sure you have international coverage accepted by local hospitals.

 Licensed Agent

-For MM2H, using a certified agent is no longer optional but highly recommended to avoid rejections over formal details.
+For MM2H, going through a certified agent is no longer optional but strongly recommended to avoid rejections over formal details.

 |---|---|---|---|---|